 - Angela the Herbalist, from the Inheritance Cycle, uses a Hûthvír, a double-bladed weapon sacred to the dwarf of Dûrgrimst Quan, apparently having won it from a priest via gambling and a riddle game.

 - The two-headed light glaive is the weapon of choice for Fess in Diamond Sword, Wooden Sword and sequels.
 During his tenure as an assassin he uses the double glaive exclusively; when he becomes a necromancer, he picks up also Simple Staff and falchion skills.

-- Dungeons & Dragons has a whole class of weapons based on the concept, which gives the trope its name:
+- Dungeons & Dragons introduced a whole class of weapons based on the concept in its third edition Player's Handbook, which gives the trope its name:

 - The two bladed sword, which draws direct inspiration from Darth Maul's lightsaber.
 If Neverwinter Nights is any indication, its combat advantage comes from how an opponent parrying one blade is bound to get slashed by the other.
 (Though the lack of reach means it would be inferior to Dual Wielding, and in some ways less effective than even a sword and shield, if it weren't for Exotic Weapon Supremacy.)

 - The orc double axe, which has double-bitted axe-heads on both ends of the handle.